with-alba/roots/README.md

 ### Prerequisites

-Here is what you need to be able to run Artifact.
+Here is what you need to be able to run Roots.

 - Node.js (Version: >=18.x)
 - A Supabase project setup